FlorianDurand/portfolio/README.md

 ### Usage

-Copy this theme to your theme folder.
+Copy this theme to your themes folder.